 Your maximum total housing payment (rule of 32): The next rule stipulates that your total housing payments (including the mortgage, homeowner’s insurance, and private mortgage insurance [PMI], association fees, and property taxes) should not exceed 32 percent of your gross monthly income.
 That means for the same couple, their total monthly housing payment cannot be more than $2,133 per month.

-Your Maximum Monthly Debt Payments (Rule of 40): Finally, your total debt payments, including your housing payment, your auto loan or student loan payments, and minimum credit card payments, should not exceed 40 percent of your gross monthly income.
-In the above example, if the couple with $80k income wanted the highest mortgage payment they could get, they could have up to $533 per month in other debt (car payments or credit cards).
+Your maximum monthly debt payments (rule of 40): Finally, your total debt payments, including your housing payment, your auto loan or student loan payments, and minimum credit card payments should not exceed 40 percent of your gross monthly income.
+In the above example, the couple with $80k income could not have total monthly debt payments exceeding $2,667.
+If, say, they paid $500 per month in other debt (e.g. car payments, credit cards, or student loans), their monthly mortgage payment would be capped at $2,167.

 This rule means that if you have a big car payment or a lot of credit card debt, you won’t be able to afford as much in mortgage payments.
 In many cases, banks won’t approve a mortgage until you reduce or eliminate some or all other debt.

 Now that you have an idea of how much of a monthly mortgage payment you can afford, you’ll probably want to know how much house you can actually buy.
 Although you cannot determine an exact budget until you know what interest rate you will pay, you can estimate your budget.
 Assuming an average six percent interest rate on a 30-year fixed-rate mortgage, your mortgage payments will be about $650 for every $100,000 borrowed (just trust me on that — the math is complicated).

 - ($1,866 / $650) x $100,000 = $290,000 (their maximum mortgage amount)